janhohenheim/avian_interpolation/readme.md

     Depending on your point of view, this is actually a feature ;)
 - Assumes [`PhysicsSchedule`] is left at its default value of [`FixedPostUpdate`].
 - Assumes that all entities with [`Position`] will also have [`Rotation`] and vice versa.
+- Due to limitation in Avian, the interpolation currently does not work with scales.

 ## Differences to [`bevy_transform_interpolation`]